 2012 – Mark M. Davis, PhD, The Burt and Marion Avery Family Professor of Immunology, Stanford University School of Medicine ; investigator, Howard Hughes Medical Institute

 2011– Laurie Glimcher, MD, Irene Heinz Given Professor of Immunology, Harvard School of Public Health; professor of medicine, Harvard Medical School

-2010 – Richard A. Flavell, PhD, FRS, Sterling Professor and chair, Yale University School of Medicine
+2010 – Richard A. Flavell, PhD, FRS, Sterling Professor; chair, Yale University School of Medicine

-2009 – Sankar Ghosh, PhD, Silverstein and Hutt Family Professor of Microbiology; chair of the Department of Microbiology, Columbia University
+2009 – Sankar Ghosh, PhD, Silverstein and Hutt Family Professor of Microbiology; chair.
+Department of Microbiology and Immunology, Columbia University

 2008 – Michel C. Nussenzweig, MD, PhD, Sherman Fairchild Professor, The Rockefeller University; investigator, Howard Hughes Medical Institute

 2007 – Tasuku Honjo, MD, professor of immunology and genomic medicine, Kyoto University Graduate School of Medicine

 2005 – Max D. Cooper, MD, investigator, Howard Hughes Medical Institute; professor of medicine, pediatrics, microbiology, and pathology, University of Alabama at Birmingham

 2004 – Klaus Rajewsky, MD, professor of pathology, Harvard Medical School; senior investigator, CBR Institute for Biomedical Research